mjnurse/mjnurse.github.io/Javascript-J/Creating_a_Javascript_Module.md

 This contains one private function `rndInt` and one public (exported) function `rndColor`.

 I have also included a check with code which will run when `myModule.js` is run directly.
-This might be useful for unit texts in the module (not sure).
+This might be useful for unit tests in the module (not sure).

 ```javascript
 const rndInt = (max) => Math.floor(Math.random() * max) + 1;